Dinakar-Dasari/kubernetes/volumes.md

   + But, this is not the case in Multi Node.
 + **Multi-Node:**
   + If one pod writes data to /data on Node A, and then the pod is moved to Node B, does /data on Node B have the same data.
 It's not.
 So, there is inconsistent data storage.
+  + Volumes should be outside of the cluster (Like AWS)
   + Which is not recommended for stateful app (like data bases)
   + So, to achieve consistent and shared storage across nodes, an external, replicated storage solution should be used.
   + External storage options like Network File System (NFS), EBS(public cloud storage)